What's the recovery like for Mommy Makeover?

 Weeks 2–3

-Return to light desk work possible.
+Light desk work possible.
 Compression garments worn continuously.
-Children still need to be cared for by others.
+Childcare help is still essential.

 Weeks 4–6

 Progressive return to normal activity.
-Most patients are substantially recovered.
-Exercise with clearance at 6 weeks.
+Most people are substantially recovered, with exercise cleared around 6 weeks.
+Final results develop over months.

 Recovery tips